 Friends, the Auditorium Theater tour did not disappoint.
 In fact, it convinced me that Adler and Sullivan’s masterpiece should be front and center in any and all discussions of Chicago architectural history.

-A Noble Impulse Constructs the Largest of Buildings
+A Noble Impulse Led to the Auditorium Theater

 Gilded Age Chicago saw numerous calamities and social upheavals.
 The Great Fire of 1871 incinerated the nascent metropolis.
 As it rebuilt amidst the rubble, Chicago’s already-enormous commercial and industrial interests grew ever-larger.
 Immigrants and migrants crowded into a city divided between soaring wealth and bitter poverty.
 Crippling strikes gripped the city in 1877 and 1886.
 The latter year saw tens of thousands of workers engage in a series of strikes that culminated with the infamous Haymarket Affair.